Ern Malley hoax: Background

-James McAuley and Harold Stewart were both, in 1944, in the Army Directorate of Research and Civil Affairs.
+In 1944, James McAuley and Harold Stewart were in the Army Directorate of Research and Civil Affairs.
 Before the war they had been part of Sydney's Bohemian arts world.
 McAuley had acted and sung in left-wing revues at Sydney University.

 Harris was a 22-year-old avant-garde poet and critic in Adelaide, who in 1940, at the age of 18, had started Angry Penguins.

 Creating the hoax

-McAuley and Stewart decided to perpetrate a hoax on Harris and Angry Penguins by submitting to the magazine nonsensical poetry, which they felt captured the worst of modernist tendencies, under the guise of a fictional poet.
-They came up with a fictional biography for the poet "Ernest Lalor Malley", who, they claimed, had died the year before at the age of 25.
-The name is a "highly Australian-sounding handle": "Malley" is a pun on the word mallee, denoting a class of Australian vegetation and a bird, the native malleefowl, and "Lalor" recalls Peter Lalor, leader of the 1854 Eureka Rebellion.
-Then, in one afternoon, they wrote his entire body of work: 17 poems, none longer than a page, and all intended to be read in sequence under the title The Darkening Ecliptic.
+McAuley and Stewart decided to perpetrate a hoax on Harris and Angry Penguins by submitting nonsensical poetry to the magazine under the guise of a fictional poet.
+They created a fictional biography for the poet, whom they christened "Ernest Lalor Malley".
+The name is a "highly Australian-sounding handle": "Malley" is a pun on the word mallee, denoting a class of Australian vegetation and a bird, the native malleefowl.
+"Lalor" recalls Peter Lalor, leader of the 1854 Eureka Rebellion.
+The biography stated that Malley had died the year before at the age of 25.
+The entire body of work attributed to Malley - 17 poems, none longer than a page and intended to be read in sequence under the title The Darkening Ecliptic - was written in a single afternoon.
+The works submitted captured, they felt, the worst of modernist tendencies.

-Their writing style, as they described it, was to write down the first thing that came into their heads, lifting words and phrases from the Concise Oxford Dictionary, a Collected Shakespeare, and a Dictionary of Quotations: "We opened books at random, choosing a word or phrase haphazardly.
+Their writing process, as they described it, was to write down the first thing that came into their heads, lifting words and phrases from the Concise Oxford Dictionary, a Collected Shakespeare, and a Dictionary of Quotations: "We opened books at random, choosing a word or phrase haphazardly.
 We made lists of these and wove them in nonsensical sentences.
 We misquoted and made false allusions.
 We deliberately perpetrated bad verse, and selected awkward rhymes from a Ripman's Rhyming Dictionary."
 They also included many bits of their own poetry, though in a deliberately disjointed manner.

 The first poem in the sequence, Durer: Innsbruck, 1495, was an unpublished serious effort by McAuley, edited to appeal to Harris: